ugcs/dronelogbook/README.md

 ## Getting pre-built release distribution
 1. Download the [latest](https://github.com/ugcs/dronelogbook/releases/download/v1.1/ucsHub-1.1.jar) release distribution as executable jar-file (or go to the [release page](https://github.com/ugcs/dronelogbook/releases) if you want a different one).

-2. Run `ucsHub-1.1.jar` in the result folder (in Linux you may have to add execution permissions on jar-file).
+2. Run `ucsHub-1.1.jar` (in Linux you may have to add execution permissions on jar-file).

 3. All configurations are available through `client.properties` file located in `<user_home>/.dronelogbook` _application data folder_ (e. g. for Windows it is `C:\Users\<user_name>\.dronelogbook`).